 Why?
 Well, not only did I discover that purchasing these boxes is often cheaper than purchasing the items outright, but I also found a wealth of new tastes within.
 I’m not afraid to admit that opening subscription boxes is always a fun experience for me.

 That brings me to today’s topic – Seoulbox.
-I first encountered this Korean subscription box service when I put together my article on the best Korean subscription boxes.
+I first encountered this Korean subscription box service when I put together my article on the best Korean snack boxes.
 I’ve been intrigued by their boxes since then.
 Hence, I was excited when Seoulbox reached out to me.

 At the time of writing, Seoulbox offers a few different Korean subscription boxes.
 Their top box is their Korean snack box, the Seoulbox Signature.
 There is also a vegetarian and halal snack box called the Seoulbox V.

 Seoulbox’s final box is the Seoul Life Box.
 This box is not a snack box, but rather a more general Korean subscription box that contains a range of different goods related to Korea.
-These could be Korean culture related products, K-pop merchandise, Jewelry, or any range of other items!
+These could be Korean culture-related products, K-pop merchandise, Jewelry, or any range of other items!

 In today’s review, I want to provide my experiences and review all three boxes.
 I will cover not only what you can expect to find in each box, but also how you can purchase the boxes.